Bullish-Design/Dendron-1/notes/Projects.Automation.Python.Dendron.GenerateLinks.md

 ## Functionality
 Trawl all files in tree to create an index of all child indices.
 Also pull in tasks (choose between active vs non-active tasks?)

+Create an index tree with links to easily go to the necessary file.